d2s/Documentation/docs/DIYNAS.md

 ### Time to test FreeNAS

-Due to some issues in NAS4Free and my HW I decided to test FreeNAS.
+Due to some issues regarding NAS4Free I decided to test FreeNAS.

 My *FreeNAS* based NAS is now setup to do the following: